Myra Adele Logan

-Myra Adele Logan (1908 - January 13, 1977) is known as the first African American female physician, surgeon, and anatomist to perform a successful open-heart surgery.
+Myra Adele Logan (1908 – January 13, 1977) is known as the first African American female physician, surgeon, and anatomist to perform a successful open-heart surgery.
 Following this accomplishment, Logan focused her work on children's heart surgery and was involved in the development of the antibiotic Aureomycin which treated bacterial, viral, and rickettsial diseases with the majority of her medical practice done at the Harlem Hospital in New York.
 Logan attended medical school during the pre–Civil Rights era.
 The majority of black female physicians in this time period were forced to attend segregated schools.
-Earning a medical degree as an African American woman during this time period was extremely difficult.

-Apart from her work as a medical professional, Logan also dedicated her time to organizations such as the NAACP, Planned Parenthood, and the New York State Commission on Discrimination.
+Logan also worked with the NAACP, Planned Parenthood, and the New York State Commission on Discrimination.

 Personal life

 Early life and education

 Myra Adele Logan was born in Tuskegee, Alabama, in 1908, to Warren and Adella Hunt Logan.
 She was the youngest of eight children and sister to Arthur R. Logan.
 Her mother was college-educated and involved in the suffrage and health care movements.
 Her father was treasurer and trustee of Tuskegee Institute and the first staff member selected by Booker T. Washington.
-Logan's primary school education was conducted at Tuskegee's Laboratory, the Children's house.
+Logan's primary school education was at Tuskegee's Laboratory, the Children's House.
 After graduating with honors from Tuskegee High School, she attended a historically black college, Atlanta University, and graduated as valedictorian of her class in 1927.
-She then moved to New York and attended Columbia University, where she earned her M.S. degree in psychology.
-She worked for the YWCA in Connecticut before opting for a career in medicine.
-Logan was the first person to receive a four-year $10,000 Walter Gray Crump Scholarship that was exclusively for aiding African-American medical students to attend New York Medical College.
+She moved to New York and attended Columbia University, where she earned her MS in psychology.
+She worked for the YWCA in Connecticut for some years before opting for a career in medicine.
+Logan won the first four-year $10,000 Walter Gray Crump Scholarship that was exclusively for aiding African-American medical students to attend New York Medical College.
 She graduated from medical school in 1933.
 She was the second female African American intern at Harlem Hospital in New York and did her surgery residency there.

-While working at Harlem Hospital, Logan met and married painter Charles Alston on April 8, 1944.
+While working at Harlem Hospital, Logan met painter Charles Alston, they married on April 8, 1944.
 Alston was working on a mural project at the hospital and he featured Logan as his model for work Modern Medicine.
 In the oil canvas painting, Logan appears as a nurse holding a baby.
 The project was intended to combine the fact of there being a lack of African American physicians during this time with the maternal gender role placed on women as well.
 Alston included her alongside Dr. Louis Wright who was the first African American physician at Harlem Hospital and Louis Pasteur in this work, showcasing the advancement of Western medicine with African American and Caucasian healthcare professionals working side by side.

 That mural has been restored and can be viewed at the Harlem Hospital Gallery.